 Stage 0 is referred to as non-invasive ductal carcinoma in situ (DCIS).
 Stages 1 - 4 are referred to as invasive breast cancer.
-Staging is done before surgery as well as after surgery.
+The process of staging breast cancer is done before surgery as well as after surgery.
 The higher the number, the more the cancer has grown.

 Types of Surgery for Breast Cancer

 Lumpectomy: It involves the tumor along with a margin of cancer-free tissues.
 The procedure is also called breast-conserving surgery.
 Oncologists recommend lumpectomy followed by radiation therapy for patients with:

 Larger tumors and

 Mastectomy: It involves the removal of the complete breast.
 There are different methods of mastectomies, and the most suited surgery type differs from one patient to another.